Nyerguds/MobiusMapEditor/README.md

 * Fixed incorrect footprint for desert-theater terrain element "rock2".
 * Optimised all calculations related to centering objects in their bounding box and drawing them on the map.
 * Infantry are now positioned more accurately.
+* The terrain tool now uses a list box like all the other tools, instead of the awkward dropdown list.
+* The smudge tool now allows setting the size in the preview window, and picking craters with a different size from the map.
 * Previews in tool windows will now use higher quality graphics than the map by default.
 This can be adjusted in the CnCTDRAMapEditor.exe.config file, by changing the "MapScaleFactor" and "PreviewScaleFactor".